dlmscl/Cycle-Attention-Transformer/README.md

 ## Abstract:

-In this work, we propose a Tiny  Cycle-Transformer model for multimodal cancer survival analysis based on Cycle-SparseAttention.
-Compared to similar multimodal work, our work greatly reduces the number of parameters in the fusion part model (the number of our fusion part model's parameters only achieves $\mathbf{10^{4}}$), and achieves the State-of-the-Art effect (Cindex: 0.863 in survival outcome prediction, and ACC: 0.772, AUC: 0.929 in grade classification) in several multimodal cancer survival analysis tasks with histology images, genomic features, and cell graph data of Glioma cancer from TCGA database.
+In this work, we propose a Tiny  Cycle-Attention Transformer model for multimodal cancer survival analysis based on Cycle-SparseAttention.
+Compared to similar multimodal work, our work greatly reduces the number of parameters in the fusion part model (the number of our fusion part model's parameters only achieves $\mathbf{10^{4}}$, and its theoretical additional modalities cost is $O(N)$), and achieves the State-of-the-Art effect (e.g. Cindex: 0.863 in survival outcome prediction of Glioma from TCGA , and ACC: 0.772, AUC: 0.929 in grade classification of Glioma from TCGA) in several multimodal cancer survival analysis tasks with histology images, genomic features, and cell graph data of Glioma cancer from TCGA database.

 ![overall_architecture](overall_architecture.png)